 Event Lead / Foundation Member

 Betsy Bowman (Beacon) is an actor and fire performer originally from St. Louis, MO.
-She’s loved performing for as long as she can remember and was drawn to acting, specifically, because of its unique ability to cultivate empathy and facilitate important conversations.
-She is the Community Engagement Director for Vagabond School of the Arts where she manages the Community, Wellness, and Volunteerism pillars of the school.
-She believes that taking care of the artist’s body and soul is just as important as the continued study of the craft - they each thrive when the other is fed.
+They have loved performing for as long as they can remember and felt drawn to acting, specifically because of its unique ability to cultivate empathy and facilitate important conversations.
+They are the Community Engagement Director for Vagabond School of the Arts where they manage the Community, Wellness, and Volunteerism pillars of the school.
+They believe that taking care of the artist’s body and soul is just as important as the continued study of the craft - each thriving when the other is fed.

-She is thankful to have discovered the beautiful flow arts community here in Chicago and honored to perform in the Full Moon Jam’s production “The Moonlight Parade,” which she co-directed alongside Devin Sebastian Bean.
-She’s passionate about community building with the arts in order to facilitate human connection and is excited to continue doing so with the Full Moon Jam.
+They are thankful to have discovered the beautiful flow arts community here in Chicago and honored to perform in the Full Moon Jam’s production “The Moonlight Parade,” which they co-directed alongside Devin Sebastian Bean.
+They're passionate about community building with the arts in order to facilitate human connection and is excited to continue doing so with the Full Moon Jam.